-The Job Fact Sheet is sent to Job and Organizational Design for evaluation under the University of Alberta's job evaluation plan.
+The Job Fact Sheet is sent to Job Design and Evaluation for evaluation under the University of Alberta's job evaluation plan.
 The evaluator undertakes the following steps in making his/her evaluation:

 - The evaluator reviews the Job Fact Sheet and organization chart that has been submitted.